Traditional Ancient Chinese Hairstyles History

 Traditional Ancient Chinese Hairstyles History-8

-Yun Ji is the most typical hairstyle among women in the Wei Jin and North and South Dynasties, which is to comb the sideburns into a thin piece, like cicada wings to give people a sense of floating ethereal beauty.
+Yun Ji is the most typical hairstyle among women in the Wei Jin and North and South Dynasties, which is to comb the sideburns into a thin piece, like cicada wings to give people a of floating ethereal beauty.

 Traditional Ancient Chinese Hairstyles History-9